GeorgieKirschner/mtcs-setup-prework/BOZEMAN.md

   - Create an account and join following the [Montana Programmers](https://www.meetup.com/Montana-Programmers/) and [Bozeman JavaScript Meetup](https://www.meetup.com/Bozeman-JavaScript-Meetup/) groups.
   - These meetups are a perfect way to meet developers in Bozeman.
 Especially if you are looking to get a developer job, having a personal connection with some can be an easy way into a company!

+### Install some VS Code Extensions

+Open VS Code and click on the "Extensions" symbol in the left hand pane.
+Search and install following extensions:

+- Duplicate Action
+- Git Graph
+- Git Lens
+- Live Share Extension Pack

 ### Lose Your Terminal Fear

 Visual Studio Code comes with a built-in Terminal.
 However the standard Terminal is boring.
 Let's make it pretty!